hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 To perform virtual machine customization as a part of the clone process, specify the `customize` block with the respective customization options, nested within the `clone` block.
+Windows guests are customized using Sysprep, which will result in the machine SID being reset.
+Before using customization, check is that your source VM meets the [requirements](https://pubs.vmware.com/vsphere-50/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc_50%2FGUID-80F3F5B5-F795-45F1-B0FA-3709978113D5.html) for guest OS customization on vSphere.
 See the [cloning and customization example](#cloning-and-customization-example) for a usage synopsis.

 The settings for `customize` are as follows: